AMLeng/incremental_c_compiler_tests/README.md

 * My stage 8 is Nora Sandler's stage 8 (loops), in addition to gotos, labels, and switch statements
 * My stage 9 is Nora Sandler's stages 9 and 10
 * My stage 10 adds pointers
-* My stage 11 adds arrays
+* My stage 11 adds arrays (and string literals)
+* My stage 12 adds the remaining types (structs, unions, and enums), in addition to typedefs

 ## Usage